Kì:li

 Why Kìli exists:

-More than 90% of conservation land in the eastern U.S. is held by non-Indigenous entities, even when those lands overlap Indigenous cultural and historical landscapes.
+More than 90% of conservation land in the eastern United States is held by non-Indigenous institutions, even where those lands are part of Indigenous cultural landscapes.

-Land Back efforts in the East remain largely undocumented and fragmented, making it difficult for communities, landholders, and funders to understand viable pathways for return.
+Land Back efforts in the East remain largely undocumented and fragmented, making it difficult for communities, landholders, and funders to identify and pursue viable pathways for return.

-Indigenous land stewardship has been shown to support higher biodiversity and ecosystem health, yet Indigenous communities are systematically excluded from land ownership and decision-making in the region.
+Indigenous stewardship supports higher biodiversity and ecosystem health, yet Indigenous Nations in the East (particularly non-federal tribes) are still systematically excluded from land ownership, governance, and decision-making.